 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care Northlake Homeless Plans created to identify gaps in services for the homeless and present projects, Continuum of Care Coalition partnerships, and initiatives that may help to address those gaps.
-Future Directors for St. Tammany Parish St. Tammany Economic Development Foundation The Parish anticipates utilizing CDBG funds to assist in its economic development initiatives by providing support for affordable housing in an effort to stabilize the workforce.
-St. Tammany Parish Coalition meeting attended by more than 35 stakeholders and representatives of agencies Housing and Homeless St. Tammany Parish that have a invested interest in addressing the issues of housing, homelessness and quality Coalition of life in the Parish.
-Behavioral Health Task Force St. Tammany Parish Ongoing discussions related to the mental and emotional health of Parish residents.
-Community Community meeting attended by more than 40 stakeholders and representatives of Assessment Steering St. Tammany Parish agencies that have a invested interest in addressing the issues of housing, homelessness and Committee quality of life in the Parish with the goal of creating a Community Needs Assessment.
+Future Directors for St. St. Tammany Economic The Parish anticipates utilizing CDBG funds to assist in its economic development Development initiatives by providing support for affordable housing in an effort to stabilize the Tammany Parish Foundation workforce.
+St. Tammany Parish Coalition meeting attended by more than 35 stakeholders and representatives of agencies Housing and Homeless St. Tammany Parish that have an invested interest in addressing the issues of housing, homelessness and Coalition quality of life in the Parish.
+Behavioral Health Task St. Tammany Parish Outsing discussions valeted to the property and exectional health of Povich varidants Force St. Tallillally Palisil Ongoing discussions related to the mental and emotional health of Parish residents.
+Community Community meeting attended by more than 40 stakeholders and representatives of Assessment Steering St. Tammany Parish agencies that have an invested interest in addressing the issues of housing, homelessness Committee and quality of life in the Parish with the goal of creating a Community Needs Assessment.